apache/druid/docs/api-reference/supervisor-api.md

 `POST /druid/indexer/v1/supervisor/{supervisorId}/resume`

-Resume indexing tasks for a Supervisor.
-Responds with updated Supervisor spec.
+Resumes indexing tasks for a Supervisor.
+Returns an updated Supervisor spec with the `suspended` property set to `false`.

 #### Responses